Serum 2 Preset Previews

 Create a MIDI part that represents the preset’s intent.
 Alternatively, drag an existing MIDI file into the clip module.

-- For cleaner workflow, you can disable the clip module after setting the preview.
-The clip will remain as the preset preview in the browser.
+For cleaner workflow, you can disable the clip module after setting the preview.
+The clip remains as the preset preview in the browser.

 Benefits for Users